11 Spots for the Best Snorkeling in Cancun

 11. Isla Mujeres

-Located just 15 minutes from Cancun by ferry, the soft and sandy shores of Isla Mujeres is a haven for snorkelers.
+Located about 20-30 minutes from Cancun by ferry, the soft and sandy shores of Isla Mujeres is a haven for snorkelers.
+It’s small, surrounded by beautiful reefs and a variety of fish are usually swimming just below the surface.

 The water is shallow enough for beginners, making it the perfect place to explore the nearby coral reef with its colorful sea life.

-Add in the island’s beautiful beaches, and you’ve got a perfect place for an afternoon
+Add in the island’s beautiful beaches, and you’ve got a perfect place for an afternoon splish splash and lazying around.
+Check out this guide to the best snorkeling spots in Isla Mujeres.

 Is It Safe to Snorkel in Cancun?

+Snorkeling in Cancun can be very enjoyable and beginner-friendly, but conditions, currents, and experience level still matter, so it pays to stay alert and follow local guidance!
 While snorkeling is definitely one of the safest ways to see the ocean up close, it can also be quite dangerous if you don’t know what you’re doing.

+Following some basic safety tips can help make your experience a lot more enjoyable.
 Wear your gear properly and follow proper safety procedures while snorkeling will ensure you’ll have a great time.

 If you’re a first-timer, you may want to consider following a tour guide instead of venturing out on your own.